Annamarie2019/ExampleDApps/README.md

 ### Nonced execution

+This dApp sends a message from source-chain to destination-chain.

 1. To deploy the dApp, run:

 `node scripts/deploy examples/nonced-execution [<local|testnet>]`

-2. To send a message from source-chain to destination-chain, run:
+2. To test it, run:

 `node scripts/test examples/nonced-execution [<local|testnet>] [<source-chain>] [<destination-chain>] [<message>]`

 ### Send ack

+This dApp sends a message from source-chain to destination-chain.

 1. To deploy the dApp, run:

 `node scripts/deploy examples/send-ack [<local|testnet>]`

-2. To send a message from source-chain to destination-chain, run:
+2. To tst it, run:

 `node scripts/test examples/send-ack [<local|testnet>] [<source-chain>] [<destination-chain>] [<message>]`

 ### Send token

-1. To send aUSDC from the source to the destination, run:
+This dApp sends aUSDC from the source to the destination.
+Run it on testnet.
+To test it:

+1. Fund `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` with aUSDC.

+2. Run:

-`node scripts/test examples/send-token [<local|testnet>] [<source-chain>] [<destination-chain>] [<amount>]`
+`node scripts/test examples/send-token [<testnet>] [<source-chain>] [<destination-chain>] [<amount>]`

-2. To run on testnet, fund `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` with aUSDC and replace local with testnet.

-`Send-token` is a simple send transaction.
+Send-token is a simple send transaction.
 There is no smart contract to deploy.

 ## Conclusion